-Efficiency Vermont’s Second Refrigerator and Freezer Recycling Program offers free pick-up and removal of old, energy-wasting refrigerators and freezers, a $50 rebate, electric bill savings, and state-of-the-art appliance disposal and recycling.
+Efficiency Vermont’s seasonal Second Refrigerator and Freezer Recycling Program offers $50 cash back, free pick-up and removal of old, energy-wasting refrigerators and freezers, electric bill savings, and state-of-the-art appliance disposal and recycling.

 Many people continue to use old refrigerators and freezers as secondary units even after buying newer models.
 Retiring a second refrigerator or freezer can result in saving up to $150 a year on your electric bills.
 Refrigerators and freezers manufactured before 1990 can use as much as 1,500 kilowatt hours (kWh) of electricity a year, or about 13% of the average Vermont home’s annual energy usage.